21 Best Places to Visit in New England: The Ultimate List 🍁

 Boston is a great place to vacation in New England if you’re looking for big city vibes!

 Some of the best New England vacations start in Boston, and many stay there!
-You don’t have to leave the city to have a wonderful New England vacay.
+It’s one of my favorite places for a wonderful New England vacay.

 Boston has so much to do for locals and visitors alike.
 Sports fans, history lovers, culture snobs?
 Whatever your pleasure, Boston has a site, walking tour, attraction, or event you’ll be psyched about.